sithmel/sistema/README.md

 ## ResourceDependencies and context

-In the previous example we open a database connection every time we need a dbConnection.
+In the previous example we opened a database connection every time we needed a dbConnection.
 Dependencies like that should behave like _resources_: they are created once, used as many times as needed and then disposed (for example closing the database connection).
-They are called resourceDependencies:
+We call them _ResourceDependencies_:

 ```js
 const { ResourceDependency } = require("sistema")